telerik/blazor-docs/common-features/filter-operators.md

 The `FilterOperator` enum contains all filter operators supported in the Telerik UI for Blazor suite.

-When customizing the filtering behavior of the components, it is important to use the correct filter operators depending on the specific data type.
-Otherwise, you will receive an exception - the assigned `DefaultFilterOperator` not applicable for the current data type.
+Each filter operator is compatible with a specific data type.
+Always use the correct filter operator during filter customizations.
+Otherwise, an exception will occur about the assigned `DefaultFilterOperator` not applicable for the current data type.

 >important ArgumentException: The assigned DefaultFilterOperator ... for the Start column is not applicable for ... type.